 Clint Osborn has his own reasons, dark and private, for not claiming Ellen, but when her life is endangered he can’t trust anyone else to her safety.
 Unfortunately, she’s not really safe from him either.
 Can he eliminate the threat against her before he’s forced to walk away from temptation?
 Or is it already too late for them both?

-Shivering from the bitter March cold, Ellen looked over her shoulder and hurried up the walk to her condo door.
-She’d been edgy, nervous, for days, but couldn’t pinpoint why.
-The tiny hairs on the back of her neck rose as if someone watched her.
+It was so freaking cold her bones hurt but that wasn’t what made her shiver, look over her shoulder and hurry up the walk to her condo door.
+She’d been edgy and nervous for days, but she couldn’t pinpoint why and the tiny hairs on the back of her neck rose as if someone watched her.
 If she didn’t know better, she’d think Clint had finally decided to claim her.
-Her stomach clenched as a wave of angry bitterness rose.
+Her stomach clenched as anger, and yeah bitterness, rose.
 Not likely.
-And she wouldn’t welcome if he did.
+And she wouldn’t welcome him if he tried now.

 “Bitch,” he hissed, reaching for her while holding a hand to the wound, but she was already moving.